imgag/ngs-bits/doc/install_mac.md

 - Download DMG file
 - Double click the file, you well see the app container (this may take several minutes, since the operating system will be performing some checks)
 - Copy-paste or drag and drag-and-drop GSvar into your `Applications` folder
-- Laucnh GSvar from `Applications` folder or using `Spotlight`.
+- Launch GSvar from `Applications` folder or using `Spotlight`.
 Your security settings may forbid running apps downloaded outside of the App Store.
-In this case you will have to go to `Privacy & Security` section of the system settings, scroll down to `Security` and select `Anywhere` or `App Store & Known Developers` in the dropdown list next to the `Allow applications from`
+In this case you will have to go to `Privacy & Security` section of the system settings, scroll down to `Security` and select `Anywhere` or `App Store & Known Developers` in the drop-down list next to the `Allow applications from`.
+If choosing the `App Store & Known Developers` option does not solve the problem, you will need to disable `Gatekeeper` by executing `sudo spctl --master-disable` in the terminal.
+After that `Anywhere` option will become available
-- During the launch GSvar will ask to perform its automatic configuraton, press `Yes`.
+- During the launch GSvar will ask to perform its automatic configuration, press `Yes`.
 It will generate `settings.ini` file containing settings tuned to your setup

 ## IGV installation
-- run `brew install openjdk`, since IGV requires Java
-- To use IGV, you will have to install and configure it manually
+- Download IGV from the [`official page`](https://igv.org/doc/desktop/#DownloadPage/).
+Choose the `Command line IGV and igvtools for all platforms` version
+- If you do not have Java 21 or greater installed, run `brew install openjdk`, and follow the instructions (pay attention to the $PATH variable).
+If Java is installed correctly, you should be able to run `java -version` in your terminal
+- IGV has to be started, before you launch GSvar.
+In the terminal run `[FULL_PATH]/igv.sh --port 61152` script from the IGV folder.
+IGV will be listening to commands from GSvar.
+If there are problems with IGV, you should be able to see them in the terminal.

 ## Integration with IGV

-For all the questions related to IGV, please see the [`IGV installation page`](GSvar\install_igv.md).
+For more details related to IGV, please see the [`IGV installation page`](GSvar\install_igv.md).